gcallah/BookReviews/goodspeed.md

 sells it for half-a-million dollars, and the enterprise then succeeds over the next many decades, that hardly means that his initial investment was wise.

-Well my example only involves a single enterprise, the reader ought to be able to extend it to apply to an entire industry.
+While my example only involves a single enterprise, the reader ought to be able to extend it to apply to an entire industry.
 The fact that the Internet has steadily increased its importance in our economy in no way demonstrates that it made sense to throw massive amounts of investment at any company with "Dot-Com"